Gybsom/baas-documentation-portfolio/README.md

-# Nova BaaS Platform - API Documentation Portfolio
+# BaaS Platform - API Documentation Portfolio

 Welcome!
 This project is a professional portfolio piece designed to demonstrate technical writing skills by creating clear, structured, and developer-friendly API documentation for a fictional **Banking as a Service (BaaS)** platform.